Spinning Around: Critical reaction

 In his review of Minogue's 2004 greatest hits album Ultimate Kylie, Jason Shawahn from About.com praised the inclusion of songs like "Spinning Around" and other tracks from Light Years, calling them "a blessing for domestic music consumers, since that disc has never found its way onto official US release, though with any collection of Minogue hits, one simply has to look at what they have in their collection versus what they don't."
 At the 14th ARIA Music Awards ceremony in 2000, "Spinning Around" won the award for "Best Pop Release".
 Billboard's Jason Lipshutz wrote the track found the singer "returning to straightforward pop after 1997's ambitious Impossible Princess and corralling some disco thump to create an especially giddy effect"; calling it one of Minogue's "most effortless hits to date".
 Louis Vartel from the LGBT oriented website NewNownext, called it her "coolest, most liberated dance opus".
-He placed it at number seven of his list of the singer's 48 greatest songs, in honor of her 48th birthday.
-Writing for the Herald Sun, Cameron Adams ranked it at number 42 on his list of the singer's best songs, in honor of her 50th birthday and said: "Remember at the time many thought Kylie was washed-up, so a 70s-soaked disco pop tune was the ideal way to recalibrate the good ship Minogue.
+He placed it at number seven of his list of the singer's 48 greatest songs, in honour of her 48th birthday.
+Writing for the Herald Sun, Cameron Adams ranked it at number 42 on his list of the singer's best songs, in honour of her 50th birthday and said: "Remember at the time many thought Kylie was washed-up, so a 70s-soaked disco pop tune was the ideal way to recalibrate the good ship Minogue.
 It worked, with a little help from some very little hungry gold hotpants", the last part being a reference to the song's music video.
+Alexis Petridis from The Guardian ranked it as Minogue's best single, writing that "Kylie was essentially put on this earth to make glitzy, euphoric, balls-out pop bangers, and Spinning Around is the glitziest and most euphoric of the lot.
+A bold restatement of core values following her 90s dalliances with the left field; a perfect pop-disco nugget, a single only the terminally joyless could fail to enjoy."